Tipping.

 There’s no one-size-fits-all answer, but here are three simple rules that work in most cases:

-Always think about the situation.
-A tip might vary depending on how hard the job was.
-For example, a mover who carries a heavy dresser up several flights of stairs deserves more than one who places it in a ground-floor room.
+Always take the situation into account.
+A tip can hinge on how hard the job was.
+For example, a mover who carries an incredibly heavy dresser up several flights of stairs is worth more than one who places it in a first-floor room.

-• Not sure if you should tip?
-Ask ahead of time.
-For example, call the store before your furniture delivery or check with a salon receptionist.
+Not sure if you should tip?
+Ask first.
+For example, call the store before your furniture is delivered or ask a salon receptionist.

-• Cash is usually best, but small gifts (especially during the holidays) are also a thoughtful touch, especially for people you tip regularly, like your barber or hairstylist.
+Cash is preferred, but small gifts (especially during the holidays) are a thoughtful gesture, especially for those you tip regularly, like your hair stylist or barber.

 Tipping in Restaurants

-In restaurants, tipping is expected—and often required.
-Think of it as part of your agreement when you dine out: the restaurant serves you a meal, you pay for it, and add a 15%–20% tip to help pay the server’s wages.
-Many people just go with 20% because it’s easier to calculate.
-Either way, it’s okay to tip based on the amount before tax.
+In restaurants, tipping is de rigueur—and at times compulsory.
+You can consider it part of the bargain when you dine out: the restaurant cooks for you, you pay, and add a 15%–20% tip to help cover the server's wages.
+Most simply round off to 20% because it's easier math.
+Either way, it's fine to tip on the pretax amount.

 Counter Tip Jars

-You don’t have to put money in a tip jar at a coffee shop or café, but you might choose to—especially if the service was great or you’re a regular customer.
-These workers usually earn minimum wage, unlike restaurant servers, but that still doesn’t go far.
+You don't have to toss money into a tip jar at a café or coffeehouse, but you can—especially if the service was top-notch or you're a regular customer.
+These employees make minimum wage, unlike restaurant servers, but even that doesn't stretch far.
 Even a small tip is appreciated.

 When Service Falls Short

-Sometimes things go wrong: your steak is overcooked, or dessert takes forever.
-Even then, you should still tip—at least 15%.
-Tips often get split among all staff, including the kitchen and support team, who may have done their jobs well.
-Not tipping doesn’t always send the message you intend; your server might think you forgot or assume you’re cheap.
+Stuff happens occasionally: your steak is overcooked, or the dessert is a eternity.
+Even then, tip—at least 15%.
+Tips usually get split between all employees, support staff, and kitchen staff, who did their jobs well.
+Not tipping does not always send the message you intend to; your server may think you forgot or that you're frugal.

 Instead, talk to a manager.
 Explain the problem and let them know you’re considering not coming back.
 That’s a more effective way to improve future service.